actions/setup-python/README.md

 # Using `setup-python` with a self hosted runner

-If you would like to use `setup-python` on a self-hosted runner, you will need to download all versions of Python & PyPy that you would like and setup a similar tools cache locally for your runner.
+If you would like to use `setup-python` and a self-hosted runner, you have two options
+  - Setup a tools cache locally and download all the versions of Python & PyPy that you would like once
+      - Takes a little bit to time to initially setup
+      - This will be the most stable and fastest option long-term as it will require no extra downloads every-time there is a run
+  - Download and setup a version of python every-time
+      - Requires no extra setup (good if you want to quickly get up and running, discouraged for long term use)
+      - `setup-python` will take a little longer to run
+      - Note: when downloading versions of Python for Windows, an MSI installer is used which can modify some registry settings

+### Setting up a local tools cache

 - Create an global environment variable called `AGENT_TOOLSDIRECTORY` that will point to the root directory of where you want the tools installed.
-The env variable is preferrably global as it must be set in the shell that will install the tools cache, along with the shell that the runner will be using.
+The env variable is preferably global as it must be set in the shell that will install the tools cache, along with the shell that the runner will be using.
     - This env variable is used internally by the runner to set the `RUNNER_TOOL_CACHE` env variable
     - Example for Administrator Powershell: `[System.Environment]::SetEnvironmentVariable("AGENT_TOOLSDIRECTORY", "C:\hostedtoolcache\windows", [System.EnvironmentVariableTarget]::Machine)` (restart the shell afterwards)
 -  Download the appropriate NPM packages from the [GitHub Actions NPM registry](https://github.com/orgs/actions/packages)